 Trifecta maintains some of the strictest standards around when it comes to clean eating.
 While ingredients are important, so is the quality of these ingredients, how and where they were sourced, and how much processing is used to create the final product.
 Here is a snapshot of what you will get from Trifecta:

 - All Trifecta meals and a la carte items are organic and non-GMO.
-Trifecta’s food is made with 100% USDA Certified Organic ingredients, locally sourced vegetables and sustainably sourced meats and seafood.
+Trifecta’s food is made with Organic ingredients, locally sourced vegetables, and sustainably sourced meats and seafood.

-- The seafood is wild caught and meats are true grass-fed.
-Trifecta only uses seafood caught in its natural environment by fisherman.
+- The seafood is sustainably caught and meats are true grass-fed.
+Trifecta only uses seafood caught in its natural environment by fishermen.
 And their meat is sourced from animals that enjoy a diet of exclusively grass and forage, with continuous indoor-outdoor access to pasture.

-- Proteins are sourced from farms with Animal Welfare Level 5 certification.
-This 5-step certification ensures all animals are raised with high quality nutrition in environments that encourage natural behavior, allowing the animals to be happy and playful, ensuring emotional well-being.
+- Proteins are sourced from farms with ethical living conditions that meet the animals' needs.
+This ensures all animals are raised with high-quality nutrition in environments that encourage natural behavior, allowing the animals to be happy and playful, and ensuring emotional well-being.
 We believe if animals are making the ultimate sacrifice for us, they deserve to live happy lives.

 - There is little to no added sugar, and the only sugar used is from natural sources like maple syrup and coconut sugar.
 Most processed foods and prepared meals contain hidden sugars from sauces and dressings, which are even added to proteins like salmon and sausage for flavor.
 But it's difficult to find any Trifecta meals with added sugar, and the dishes that do have it are clearly labeled and only small amounts are used.

-- All options are gluten-free, dairy-free and soy-free.
+- All options are gluten-free and dairy-free.
 These 3 ingredients are exuded because they are the most common food allergens and sensitivities.

-- All food is made from scratch, from fresh ingredients that are never frozen.
-The meals themselves arrive vacuum sealed, and last for 2 weeks in the fridge.
+- All food is made from scratch, from fresh ingredients.
+The meals themselves arrive vacuum sealed and last for 2 weeks in the fridge.

 Are Trifecta Meals Nutrient Dense?

-- Meal plans are macro aligned to optimize nutritional balance.
-Each meal contains a nutrient dense protein that is paired with a healthy dose of low carb veggies and a high fiber starch.
+- Meal plans are macro-aligned to optimize nutritional balance.
+Each meal contains a nutrient-dense protein that is paired with a healthy dose of low-carb veggies and high-fiber starch.

 Is Trifecta Backed by Experts?